nathom/filetype.nvim/README.md

 ```

 `filetype.nvim` fixes the issue by only creating a single autocommand that resolves the filetype
 when a buffer is opened.
-This method is ~450x faster!
+This method is ~175x faster\*!

 ## Usage